 The Result

-Now my iTunes library:
+Now my iTunes library (so far):

 Is clean, curated, and easy to navigate